harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 -- `Map` as its arguments and gives us back a value of type `Grid`.
 That the -- constructor has the same name as the type is just convention. data Grid = Grid Int Int (Map V2 Cell)

+-- This is just a helper we'll use later to pull out the underlying Map as needed. unGrid :: Grid -> Map V2 Cell unGrid (Grid _ _ grid) = grid
 :}
 {% endhighlight %}